Advanced Applications of Generative AI in Actuarial Science: Case Studies Beyond ChatGPT: Case Study 3: Car Damage Classification and Localisation with Fine-Tuned Vision-Enabled LLMs

 \subsection{Approach and Techniques}

-In this case study, we use a dataset on car damages from a Kaggle competition hosted by Analytics Vihdya\footnote{\url{https://www.kaggle.com/datasets/imnandini/analytics-vidya-ripik-ai-hackfest}}, a platform for data science education and challenges.
-The dataset consists of thousands of car images, each labeled with one of six damage types: crack, scratch, tire flat, dent, glass shatter, or lamp broken.
+In this case study, we use a dataset on car damages from a Kaggle competition\footnote{\url{https://www.kaggle.com/datasets/imnandini/analytics-vidya-ripik-ai-hackfest}}.
+The dataset consists of thousands of car images, each labelled with one of six damage types: crack, scratch, tire flat, dent, glass shatter, or lamp broken.
 Table~\ref{tab:damage_examples_locations} shows three example images illustrating different damage types.

 Our primary objective is to develop a supervised learning model that predicts the damage class of a given image, while our secondary goal is to extract the precise location of the damage.
-To this end, we compare three models: \begin{itemize} \item A classical Convolutional Neural Network \item The standard, off-the-shelf version of OpenAI's GPT-4o \item A version of GPT-4o fine-tuned on a subset of our dataset \end{itemize} While all three models can perform the primary classification task, the CNN lacks the ability to capture contextual information relevant to the second objective.
+To this end, we compare three models: \begin{itemize} \item A classical convolutional neural network \item The standard, off-the-shelf version of OpenAI's GPT-4o \item A version of GPT-4o fine-tuned on a subset of our dataset \end{itemize} While all three models can perform the primary classification task, the CNN lacks the ability to capture contextual information relevant to the second objective.
+We note that the goal of this case study is not to maximise the predictive performance of any individual model, but rather to demonstrate how fine-tuning can improve LLM-based classification, to illustrate the contextual capabilities of vision-enabled LLMs, and to compare the LLM-based and CNN-based approaches.
 For the supervised learning task, we take a sample of 1,500 images and apply a conventional data split, dividing the dataset into training (60\%), validation (20\%), and test (20\%) subsets.
 The CNN is trained and validated on the respective subsets, and its performance is evaluated on the unseen test data.
 Accuracy and the weighted F1 score (accounting for the number of true instances per label) are used as evaluation metrics, both of which are standard for multiclass classification.